Monopoly: Classifying customers

 Successful price discrimination requires that companies separate consumers according to their willingness to buy.
 Determining a customer's willingness to buy a good is difficult.
-Asking consumers directly is fruitless: consumers don't know, and to the extent they do they are reluctant to share that information with marketers.
+Asking consumers directly is fruitless: consumers do not know, and to the extent they do they are reluctant to share that information with marketers.
 The two main methods for determining willingness to buy are observation of personal characteristics and consumer actions.
 As noted information about where a person lives (postal codes), how the person dresses, what kind of car he or she drives, occupation, and income and spending patterns can be helpful in classifying.

 Monopoly and efficiency

 According to the standard model, in which a monopolist sets a single price for all consumers, the monopolist will sell a lesser quantity of goods at a higher price than would companies by perfect competition.
 Because the monopolist ultimately forgoes transactions with consumers who value the product or service less than its price, monopoly pricing creates a deadweight loss referring to potential gains that went neither to the monopolist nor to consumers.
-Deadweight loss is the cost to society because the market is not in equilibrium, it is inefficient.
+Deadweight loss is the cost to society because it is inefficient.
 Given the presence of this deadweight loss, the combined surplus (or wealth) for the monopolist and consumers is necessarily less than the total surplus obtained by consumers by perfect competition.
 Where efficiency is defined by the total gains from trade, the monopoly setting is less efficient than perfect competition.

 It is often argued that monopolies tend to become less efficient and less innovative over time, becoming "complacent", because they do not have to be efficient or innovative to compete in the marketplace.
 Sometimes this very loss of psychological efficiency can increase a potential competitor's value enough to overcome market entry barriers, or provide incentive for research and investment into new alternatives.
 The theory of contestable markets argues that in some circumstances (private) monopolies are forced to behave as if there were competition because of the risk of losing their monopoly to new entrants.
 This is likely to happen when a market's barriers to entry are low.
 It might also be because of the availability in the longer term of substitutes in other markets.
 For example, a canal monopoly, while worth a great deal during the late 18th century United Kingdom, was worth much less during the late 19th century because of the introduction of railways as a substitute.

 Contrary to common misconception, monopolists do not try to sell items for the highest possible price, nor do they try to maximize profit per unit, but rather they try to maximize total profit.